ExtrinSplat: Decoupling Geometry and Semantics for Open-Vocabulary Understanding in 3D Gaussian Splatting: Method

 \subsection{Object-level Grouping}

-To precisely group 3D Gaussian instances, we resolve ambiguous boundary points that corrupt segmentation using a two-stage, coarse-to-fine strategy.
-We first identify the object's high-confidence core via mask back-projection, then refine its boundaries by identifying and excluding ambiguous points with our neutral point processing module, ensuring a clean result.
+To realize multi-granularity grouping, we apply our grouping strategy independently to each object mask set generated in Sec.~\ref{sec:data_prep}.
+This parallel and independent execution enables a single 3D Gaussian to be assigned to multiple object groups (e.g., \enquote{window} and \enquote{car}), thereby natively accommodating semantic polysemy.
+Specifically, for each group, we first identify the object's high-confidence core via mask back-projection, then refine its boundaries by identifying and excluding ambiguous points with our neutral point processing module, ensuring a clean result.

 \textbf{Initial 3D Grouping via Mask Back-projection.} We link 2D masks to 3D Gaussian points by back-projecting them to estimate a per-point foreground probability.
 For each object, we process its multi-view masks, first discarding any null (entirely black) masks from viewpoints where the object is unseen.
 For each valid mask, we then cast a ray through each pixel $r$ and sum the contributions of all intersected Gaussians.
 The contribution of the $j$-th Gaussian $G_j$ along ray $r$ is determined by its accumulated transmittance and opacity, defined as: